 Still, it could have been the subject matter of the play that did it.
 We know that vocalized dissent is a real problem for William Ruto.
 The children at the festival in Nakuru are not the first to feel the sting of Ruto’s teargas as retaliation for demanding their rights.

-In the play, a series of old tweets that were critical of the government lead to the forced disappearance of the main character.
-Is this enough to have armed police guards blocking the entries to a hall just to keep people from seeing a play where one of the characters is apparently pregnant with…..hope but also….a bomb?
+In Echoes of War, a series of old tweets that were critical of the government lead to the forced disappearance of the main character.
+That’s the plot.
+Is that really enough to warrant armed police officers barricading the entrance to a hall just to keep people from seeing a play where one of the characters is apparently pregnant with hope but also…a bomb?
 Well, worse has been done for less.

-- Get the girls to perform but for an empty hall.
+3. Let the girls perform, but for an empty hall.
+And if anyone dares to walk in?

-How do we go from a banned school play written by a washed up politician to the return of one party rule and political prisoners?
+How do we go from a banned school play, written by a washed up politician, to the return of one party rule and political prisoners?
+No one knows exactly.
+The slide is different every time.
+That’s why most democracies enshrine fundamental rights, to hold the line against tyranny in all its disguises.

 We wore our hearts upon our sleeves,